Note 1 - Description of Business and Summary of Significant Accounting Policies

 June 2016,the FASB issued ASU

-), Measurement of Credit Losses on Financial Instruments.
-The amendment in this update replace the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses on instruments within its scope, including trade and loan receivables and available-for-sale debt securities.
+Financial Instruments - Credit Losses (Topic.
+The amendments in this update replace the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses.
 This update is intended to provide financial statement users with more decision-useful information about the expected credit losses.
-This ASU is effective for annual periods and interim periods for those annual periods beginning after
+This ASU is effective for annual periods and interim periods within those annual periods beginning after

 December 15, 2019,which for us is